aanandshekharroy/Machine-learning/README.md

 -Implement a logistic regression model for large-scale classification.
 -Create a non-linear model using decision trees.
 -Improve the performance of any model using boosting.
--Scale your methods with stochastic gradient ascent.
+-Scale  methods with stochastic gradient ascent.
 -Describe the underlying decision boundaries.
 -Build a classification model to predict sentiment in a product review dataset.
 -Analyze financial data to predict loan defaults.
 -Use techniques for handling missing data.
--Evaluate your models using precision-recall metrics.
+-Evaluate models using precision-recall metrics.
 -Implemented these techniques in Python